Local, Sustainable Maine Food

 Together, we can grow the local foods movement

 This year, we're working to pass a bill in Augusta to lay the groundwork for Maine farmers, fishermen, and entrepreneurs to access the resources they need to reach bigger markets.
-We're also working to convince the University of Maine to obtain a portion of the food it provides students from local farms and fishermen.
+We also worked to convince the University of Maine to obtain a portion of the food it provides students from local farms and fishermen.
+Currently 21% of thier food and beverage purchases are from local sources.

 - Up to 90% of the food consumed by the average Mainer is produced out of state.